ZhenyingZhu/StudyNotes/ASP.md

 Web API is a set of endpoints to expose your APIs.

-It expose data, which is similar to AppController, which expose data.
+It expose data, which is similar to AppController, which also expose data.

 # HERE